-- 1. The scope of the profits tax charge - a) Define the terms 'year of assessment', 'basis period' and 'financial year'.[1] - b) Explain the basic charge to profits tax under the 'two-limb' concept.
-[2]
+1. The scope of the profits tax charge

-- c) Define the terms 'trade', 'profession' and 'business'.[1] - d) Describe and apply the badges of trade.
-[2] - e) Distinguish between 'carrying on business in Hong Kong' and 'carrying on business with Hong Kong'.
-[1] - f) Define 'partnership', 'club' and 'trade association' for tax purposes.
-[1] - g) Explain the special tax rules applicable to partnership, club and trade association.^[1]
+- a) Define the terms 'year of assessment', 'basis period' and 'financial year'.[1] - b) Explain the basic charge to profits tax under the 'two-limb' concept.
+[2] - c) Define the terms 'trade', 'profession' and 'business'.[1] - d) Describe and apply the badges of trade.
+[2] - e) Distinguish between 'carrying on business in Hong Kong' and 'carrying on business with Hong Kong'.^[1] - f) Identify and determine if a business is carried on in Hong Kong through a 'permanent establishment'.^[1] - g) Define 'partnership', 'club' and 'trade association' for tax purposes.
+[1] - h) Explain the special tax rules applicable to partnership, club and trade association.^[1]

+- Companies in receivership or liquidation.

+- Reorganisations, mergers and acquisitions.

+- Rules and practice on service companies including DIPN 24.

-- Companies in receivership or liquidation. - Reorganisations, mergers and acquisitions. - Service companies. - 2.
-Basic understanding of the source principle - a) Explain the meaning of 'profits arising in or derived from Hong Kong'.
+2. Basic understanding of the source principle

+- a) Explain the meaning of 'profits arising in or derived from Hong Kong'.
 [1] - b) Explain and apply the basic principles for determining the source of profits.
 [2]

+• Double tax relief except unilateral reliefs.

+3. Profits and deemed receipts chargeable to profits tax
-- Double tax relief except unilateral reliefs. - 3.
-Profits and deemed receipts chargeable to profits tax - a) Understand and explain the general principles for taxing receipts and income.
-[2] - b) Understand and explain 'deemed trading receipts'.[1] - c) Explain and apply the general tests to distinguish between capital and revenue receipts and expenditure.
-[2] - d) Understand and explain the statutory specific taxable receipts and specific non-taxable receipts.
-[2] - e) Understand and explain the general principles for deductions and exemptions.
-[2]

-- f) Understand and explain the statutory specific deductible items and non-deductible items.^[2] - g) Depreciation allowances: - i) Define 'plant and machinery', 'industrial building' and 'commercial building'.[1] - ii) Understand and explain the depreciation allowance treatments for plant and machinery including that acquired under hire purchase, partly used for business, succeeded from another trade, or put out of use after the cessation of business.^[2] - iii) Understand and explain the depreciation allowance treatments for industrial buildings and commercial buildings.
-[2] - iv) Understand and explain the balancing adjustments on the disposal of plant and machinery, industrial buildings and commercial buildings.
-[2] - v) Compute depreciation allowances and balancing adjustments for tax purposes.
+- a) Understand and explain the general principles for taxing receipts and income.
+[2] - b) Understand and explain 'deemed trading receipts'.[1] - Explain and apply the general tests to distinguish between capital and revenue receipts and expenditure.^[2] - d) Understand and explain the statutory specific taxable and non-taxable/exempt receipts.^[2] - e) Understand and explain the general principles for allowing/granting deductions, reliefs and exemptions.^[2] - f) Understand and explain the statutory specific deductible items and non-deductible items.^[2] - g) Depreciation allowances: - i) Define 'plant and machinery', 'industrial building' and 'commercial building'.^[1] - ii) Understand and explain the depreciation allowance treatments, and calculate the allowance for plant and machinery including that acquired under hire purchase, partly used for business, succeeded from another trade, or put out of use after the cessation of business.^[2] - iii) Understand and explain the depreciation allowance treatments, and calculate the allowances for industrial buildings and commercial buildings.^[2] - iv) Understand, explain and calculate the balancing adjustments on the disposal of plant and machinery, industrial buildings and commercial buildings.
 [2] - h) Explain and apply the tax treatments for precommencement income/expenditure and postcessation receipts and/or payments.^[2] - i) Understand and explain how a partnership is assessed to tax.
-[2] - j) Understand and explain the special tax rules and treatments applicable to clubs and trade associations.^[2] - k) Explain the tax implications and treatments of income/expenses arising from transactions with closely connected non-residents under s.20.^[2] - I) Understand and explain the relief for overseas tax paid under s.16(1)(c).
-[2]
+[2] - j) Understand and explain the special tax rules and treatments applicable to clubs and trade associations.^[2]

+- Explain the tax implications and treatments of income/expenses arising from transactions with closely connected non-residents under s.20.^[2] - I) Understand and explain the relief for overseas tax paid under s.16(1)(c) and s.16(1).^[2]